Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Context: The Content Moderators Union Struggle for Recognition

+The African Content Moderators Union is a collective of workers denouncing abusive working conditions \cite{musambi2023facebook} such as job insecurity, surveillance, arbitrary dismissal, and wellbeing harms in the content moderation industry.
+They united with hundreds of other content moderators in Africa and globally, pursuing legal cases against Meta for exploitative conditions via their subcontractors’ companies like Sama \cite{restofworldMetaModerators, siliconsavanna, guardianFacebookModerators, independentKenyanModerators}.
+The union is now recognised for speaking out publicly and claiming social justice after being isolated and censured by confidentiality clauses at their subcontracting companies.
+Hence, this union and their struggle represent a major social movement of emerging workers in the AI sector that are crucial for technology development but have not been recognised as such.

-Our analysis is grounded in Honneth's concept of ``struggle for recognition'' \cite{honneth1996struggle}, which allows us to situate data workers' mobilisation within a broader tradition of social movements challenging conditions of invisibility and exploitation.
-This theoretical framework proves particularly relevant for understanding how data workers in Africa navigate undemocratic national contexts while fighting for recognition of their qualifications and expertise.
+Honneth's ``struggle for recognition'' concept \cite{honneth1996struggle} allows to situate data workers' mobilisation within a tradition of labour movements challenging conditions of invisibility and exploitation.
+It is relevant for understanding how data workers in Africa navigate undemocratic or illiberal national contexts while fighting for recognition of their qualifications.
 Rather than viewing these workers solely through the lens of exploitation, Honneth's framework allows us to examine how workers assert their professional identities and competencies as forms of resistance, encompassing both acknowledgment of their technical skills and demands for dignified working conditions that would enable them to fully exercise their expertise and advance their careers.